-Compliance: A CZM consistency determination for Chester Boat Basin and Selden Cove pursuant to Section 307 of the Coastal Zone Management Act to determine that the proposed project is consistent to the maximum extent possible with the CT Coastal Management Program will be provided to the state for review and concurrence.
+Compliance: A CZM consistency determination was provided to the state for Chester Boat Basin and Selden Cove pursuant to Section 307 of the Coastal Zone Management Act with the CT Coastal Management.
+On 16 May 2024, CTDEEP concurred with the determination that the proposed project is consistent to the maximum extent possible.